jeffysonar/hello-world-1/README.md

 # hello-world
 Hi!
-Sourabh here, I am intrested in python can you teach me?
+Sourabh here, I am interested in python can you teach me?
 I love playing and watching Football.
-My favorate player is F.Torres who is baller.
+My favourite player is F.Torres who is baller.